 Getting there: Bamurru is a three-hour drive east from Darwin, to the north-west of Kakadu National Park on the Mary River floodplains (but not in the national park).

-Staying there: Rates start at $550 per person, per night, twin-share in a safari bungalow with all meals and beverages included, including alcohol.
+Staying there: All meals and beverages included, including alcohol.
 Activities additional.

 For more information: Tourism Northern Territory